Ryan Gregorio: Early career

 He helped Mobiline to reach a finals stint in 1998 Governors' Cup, but lost in seven games against Formula Shell.

 Head coach

 UP Fighting Maroons

-Gregorio was hired as the head coach of the UP Fighting Maroons of the UAAP.
-But unfortunately, his coaching tenure did not bear any Final Four appearances.
+Gregorio was hired as the head coach of the UP Fighting Maroons of the UAAP in 2000.
+His coaching tenure did not bear any Final Four appearances, and he was replaced by his brother Allan in 2002.

 Purefoods

 In 2002, Altamirano was selected to be as an assistant coach for the Philippine National Basketball Team, and Gregorio was named as the interim coach of the TJ Hotdogs.
 Under Gregorio's hands, Purefoods won the 2002 Governor's Cup with a 4–3 series victory over the Alaska Aces.
 The team was led by imports Derrick Brown, Kelvin Price and Best Player of the Conference winner Rey Evangelista.
 Gregorio coached the team to a dismal performance in the Commissioner's Cup before Altamirano regained coaching duties in the All-Filipino Cup.
 Despite this, Gregorio was rewarded, along with then-Coca-Cola Tigers mentor Chot Reyes as co-winner of the PBA Press Corps Coach of the Year Award.

 In 2003, Gregorio became the full-time head coach of Purefoods, after Altamirano was tasked to head the San Miguel All-Stars team.

 In the 2004–05 season, Gregorio coached the Purefoods team, retooled with amateur stars James Yap, Paul Artadi, Peter June Simon and the vastly improved Kerby Raymundo.
 Purefoods would have losing records in the 2004 Fiesta Conference.
 The team marginally improved to finish two quarterfinals' stints in the Philippine Cup and the 2005 Fiesta Conference.

 The 2005–06 PBA season would be Gregorio's finest season yet, he would lead the Purefoods Chunkee Giants to two finals appearances, a runner-up finish in the 2005–06 Fiesta Conference, and a championship against Red Bull in the Philippine Cup Finals, winning in 6 games, 4–2.
 Prior to the finals meeting with Red Bull, he would bring his team back to life after being down 1–3 in the semifinals against Alaska.
 The series victory against Alaska would be remembered as one of the best comebacks in the PBA history.
 He once again coached his team to its second championship in the last four years.
 The 2006 success earned him his second Coach of the Year Award.